Which Vanilla to Choose?

 CUT

-Vanilla Cut is a term used to refer to one of the classifications of Madagascar vanilla.
-It can come in two distinct forms.
-Either as pieces or fragments of vanilla pods, or as pods that do not exceed 12 cm in size.
-This quality comes from a selection process (damaged, twisted, irregular pods) or from vanilla harvested before the pods reach maturity.
-Due to its imperfections, this vanilla is classified as "Grade C," which translates to a lower price.
-Its use is mainly industrial and is regularly used as raw material for vanilla powder.
-With a moisture content ranging from 15 to 20%, and a relatively low vanillin content (0.5% to 1.7%), it nonetheless emits a fruity and intense fragrance.
+Cut Vanilla is a term used to describe one of the classifications of Madagascar vanilla.
+It can come in two distinct forms: as pieces or fragments of vanilla pods, or as pods that do not exceed 12 cm in length.
+This quality results from a selection process (damaged, twisted, or irregular pods) or from vanilla harvested before the pods have fully matured.
+Due to its imperfections, this vanilla is classified as "Grade C," which means it is priced lower.
+Its use is primarily industrial, and it is regularly used as raw material for vanilla powder.
+With a moisture content ranging from 15% to 20% and a relatively low vanillin content (0.5% to 1.7%), it still exudes a fruity and intense aroma.

 🌱 Vanillin: 0.5%-1.7%

-Vanilla powder is obtained from a whole dehydrated pod that is then ground into powder.
-Although this powder is less aromatic than caviar, it remains a quality product, easy to use, and offering excellent value for money.
-Its practicality makes it a preferred ingredient for chefs looking to combine simplicity and aromatic intensity.
-However, be sure to choose your vanilla powder carefully, as some may not always be pure.
+Vanilla Powder is made from a whole dehydrated vanilla pod, which is then ground into powder.
+While this powder is less aromatic than caviar, it remains a quality product that is easy to use and offers excellent value for money.
+Its practicality makes it a favored ingredient for chefs who wish to combine simplicity with aromatic intensity.
+However, it's important to choose your vanilla powder carefully, as some may not always be pure.

 🌱 Vanillin: 1.2%-1.7%